Spyrosgg/resume/index.md

 ### Profile

-Spyros is a chartered engineer with extended experience of new-build, refurbishment and extension projects in several sectors i.e. High-rise buildings, Rail, Educational, Heath Care and Commercial structures.
-He has a strong engineering knowledge and attention to detail which enables him to effectively identify design and commercial opportunities to create efficiencies and add value to the project.
+Spyros is a chartered engineer with extended experience in leading teams of engineers in delivering complex and significant structural designs for multiple Europe projects.
+He has experience in several sectors including  Industrial, Transportation, Education, Commercial and Residential development, with projects such as Northvolt Drei, Crossrail, Croydon Station remodelling, Heathrow Airport extension and Hinkley Point C. He has strong technical knowledge and attention to detail which enables him to effectively identify design and commercial opportunities to create efficiencies and add value to the project.
 He also specialises in BIM and automation development, looking to drive innovation in the engineering field.
 This enables him to increase team productivity and successfully deliver significant projects on tight schedules.

 <br>